ssskram/ad-monitor/README.md

             |── map                 # Map of events
             |── table               # Table of events
         ├── store
-            |── events              # 48 hours of login events originating from outside of PA
+            |── events              # persists 48 hours of login events originating from outside of PA

 ## Running Locally